FAST is a two-component solution, comprising the FAST node and the Wallarm cloud.

-FAST proxy is shipped as a Docker container and could be run on every platform that supports Docker (this includes Linux, Windows and macOS).
+FAST node is shipped as a Docker container and could be run on every platform that supports Docker (this includes Linux, Windows and macOS).

 An account in the Wallarm cloud is a mandatory requirement for FAST deployment.
 The cloud is responsible for providing a user interface for FAST configuration.
 The testing results are also gathered by the cloud.

-After completing the FAST proxy deployment you should ensure that
+After completing the FAST node deployment you should ensure that

-- The proxy node has access to the target application
+- The node has access to the target application

-- The proxy node has access to the Wallarm cloud
+- The node has access to the Wallarm cloud

-- All the baseline HTTP or HTTPS requests will be proxied through the proxy
+- All the baseline HTTP or HTTPS requests will be proxied through the node

-In the case of using HTTPS to interact with the target application, the request source might not trust the self-signed SSL certificate obtained from the FAST proxy installation (or FAST proxy node in other words).
+In the case of using HTTPS to interact with the target application, the request source might not trust the self-signed SSL certificate obtained from the FAST node installation.
 For example, if you use the Mozilla Firefox browser as the requests source, you may encounter a similar message (it may differ for other browsers or request sources):

 To resolve the certificate issue, you have two options:

-- To install the existing trusted SSL certificate to your FAST proxy node
+- To install the existing trusted SSL certificate to your FAST node

 The installation that is used in this guide has the following specifics: